 An automated FX trading signal is just that – it tells you what currency pair to trade and when, and in addition will also tell you when to both open, and close your position.
 Automated signals are often referred to as ‘black box’ trading system, and are generally based on a software application which analyses the historical currency chart data in order to deliver a simple trading signal.

 The range of indicators and underlying complexity increases all the time, with many companies making extravagant claims as to their performance and success rates, but all have one thing in common, and it is simply this – they will all fail sooner or later.
 Some may work for a while, and then fail, others may fail immediately, but they will all fail ultimately.
-Increasingly, and worryingly, many reputable brokers such as 4XFX are now offering forex trading signals as part of their trading platforms, promising easy trading decisions and emotionless trading as a result.
+Increasingly, and worryingly, many reputable brokers are now offering forex trading signals as part of their trading platforms, promising easy trading decisions and emotionless trading as a result.

 Whilst this is undoubtedly true, and your trading decisions will be stress free and lacking any emotion, they will not be profitable, and in the long run you will lose all your trading capital.
 The reason for this is simple – if anyone had developed a winning trading system, they would have dominated the world by now, and certainly wouldn’t be selling it to you for a few dollars a month.
 No such winning system exists, and never will, and my humble advice is to stop looking now, and start developing your own FX trading signals, which will ultimately prove to be profitable as long as you are consistent and patient in your forex trading strategy.